peterpeterparker/daviddalbusco.com/src/blog/internet-computer-web-app-decentralized-database-architecture.md

 Each user has his/her own little kingdom.
 That's why he/she does not need an identifier to lookup the data in a big pot of data.
 It doesn't even have to memorize the `userId`.

-It is the user kingdom, it contains only the personal data of the particular user!
+It is the user's kingdom, it contains only the personal data of that particular user!

 ![](https://cdn-images-1.medium.com/max/1600/1*LfdwUX1sVqLI9zp0WSWO_w.png)